plod111/CS709_LOCAL_ASYNC/README.md

 * Added a premium pruchase option that costs an additional 10c per song and adds the song into the next to play position (does not take current playing position).
 * Added song list viewed via SimpleList.
 Song title and artist now listed.
 * Added radio buttons and tied them to existing sort functions.
 Sorts happen as direct consequence of radio button selection - no need for additional button to initiate sort.
-* To repain the list, the SimpleList view has to be recreated by the looks
+* To repaint the list, the SimpleList view has to be recreated by the looks.
 * Realized that objects appear in the scene in the order they are created in code - so earlier nodes, like rectangles can be created first and they will now remain behind buttons etc.
 * Added playlist queue using same SimpleList view.
 Populates and behaves correctly per purchaseQueue.